Cracow Entry Requirements

 Documents to Have Ready

-Must be valid for at least 3 months beyond your planned departure from Schengen Area and issued within the last 10 years.
-Non-EU citizens should ensure blank pages available for stamps.
+Must be valid at least 3 months beyond date of departure from Schengen and issued within the last 10 years.

 Proof of Accommodation